aziascreations/C99-Utility-Libraries/readme.md

 # NibblePoker's Clang Goodies
-Small collection of utilities and libraries for C in order to simplify some development tasks.
+Small collection of utilities and libraries for C99 that aims to simplify some development tasks.

 ## Features